-So let's talk about you and your willingness to recognize that you're ready to one of the best ways to really gain confidence.
-That you are certainly ready to photograph.
-A full story is to go into your archive of images and see how you've already done this in different ways.
+So let's talk about you and your willingness to recognize that you're ready too.
+One of the best ways to really gain confidence that you are certainly ready to photograph a full story is to go into your archive of images and see how you've already done this in different ways.
 So this is your exercise for getting past this, limiting belief that you're not ready.
 Go into your archive, and do you have a set of five or six images that went all put together?
 Tell a story.
 They don't have to be photographed at the same time or place, or even be of the same species.
 Just when they're put together, they tell a story.
 They could be the story of wildlife living in your yard or a favorite park where you love to go photograph.
 And indeed, you can use the image that you discover that conversation, sparking image that you discover an exercise number one to spark this story that you tell through a series of images.
 I know that you have this in your archive right now.
-It's just a matter of seeing it
+It's just a matter of seeing it.

-Now if you want a little extra help in how to put together a portfolio of images that tell a story Had back toe episode number three in Episode three.
-I talk about the way that you can go step by step through the portfolio process, and that'll give you a lot of insight into how to go through your archive and pull together these images.
+Now if you want a little extra help in how to put together a portfolio of images that tell a story, head back to episode number three.
+In Episode three, I talk about the way that you can go step by step through the portfolio process, and that'll give you a lot of insight into how to go through your archive and pull together these images.